RADAR-base/RADAR-Appserver/README.md

 # Current Features
 - Provides a general purpose FCM library with facility to send and receive messages using XMPP protocol.
 Admin SDK support to be added later.
-- Can configure which type of FCM sender to use via properties (so can be changed dynamically idf required).
+- Can configure which type of FCM sender to use via properties (so can be changed dynamically if required).
 - Provides functionality of scheduling notifications via FCM.
 - Acts as a data store for important user and app related data (like FCM token to subject mapping, notifications, user metrics, etc).
 - Can be easily extended for different apps.
-- Uses Liquibase for easy evolution of database.
+- Uses [Liquibase](https://www.liquibase.org/) for easy evolution of database.
 - Contains swagger integration for easy API documentation and generation of Java client.
-- Uses lombok.data in most places to reduce boiler plate code and make it more readable.
+- Uses [lombok.data](https://projectlombok.org/) in most places to reduce boiler plate code and make it more readable.
+- Has support for Auditing of database entities.
+- Uses and extends the Spring XMPP integration library for implementing the XMPP protocol.

 // WIP